 Acidophilus Treats Vaginal Infections

 There is a reason this probiotic is often one of the strains listed in a women’s probiotic supplement.
 Bacterial vaginosis occurs when bad anaerobic bacteria crowds the vaginal walls and overruns the beneficial bacteria.
-This causes itching, odors, fluid discharge, and burning during urination.
+This causes itching, odors, irregular discharge and burning during urination.

 Since acidophilus is one of the good bacteria that resides inside the vagina, it makes sense to introduce more of this probiotic through your diet.
 Studies show acidophilus and other lactobacillus strains are beneficial as an antimicrobial treatment and preventing recurrences.